openenergysolutions/openfmb.adapters/README.md

 To run the adapter, the fastest and easiest way to get going is to use Docker.

-Assuming docker has been installed
+Assuming docker has been installed the adapter is easily obtained and ran.

 ```
 docker pull oesinc:openfmb.adapters:latest
 docker run oesinc:openfmb.adapters:latest
 ```

-Will run the adapter.
-The latest is built from this repository on every change.

-For more information on how the adapter can be used in a broader way please visit our documentation site

 ## Configuring and Using the Adapter